thcorre/SRv6-FlexAlgo-Telemetry-Lab-with-Nokia-SROS/README.md

 * Transport: Base [SRv6](https://www.nokia.com/networks/ip-networks/segment-routing/) (end-dt46) and FlexAlgo 128 (with STAMP dynamic delay measurement)
 * Service: [EVPN](https://www.nokia.com/networks/ethernet-vpn/) IFL (Interface-less)

-The purpose of this pre-configured lab is to demonstrate the use of an end-to-end SRv6 transport on Nokia routers spanning from Access/Aggregation ([7250 IXR](https://www.nokia.com/networks/ip-networks/7250-interconnect-router/) Gen2/2c) to Edge/Core (7750 SR FP4/FP5-based).
+The purpose of this pre-configured lab is to demonstrate the use of an end-to-end SRv6 transport on Nokia SR OS routers spanning from Access/Aggregation ([7250 IXR](https://www.nokia.com/networks/ip-networks/7250-interconnect-router/) Gen2/2c) to Edge/Core ([7750 SR](https://www.nokia.com/networks/ip-networks/7750-service-router/) FP4/FP5-based).
 This is based on usage of a Flexible Algorithm (Algo 128) with delay used as a metric condition to achieve the lowest latency path.

 Nowadays, observability is becoming essential for every organisation.